MICHAEL FATALI – Birth Name, 1965

 Over the years I've had the pleasure and honor of leading not only my own private photography adventures but for other amazing organizations such as Sierra Club, Anderson Workshops, and Arizona Highways Magazine's PhotoScapes.
 I also had a lot of fun teaching my photography students for the classes I held at Coconino Community College for four years.
 Most satisfaction is working one-on-one with passionate and creative individuals who are seeking ways to improve their seeing and capturing the Light.

-I share with you a personal view of my journey, in part because I yet contain a deep passion to continue to express, and seek for expanding the mind and heart to look at our extraordinary world in a new light of beauty and wonder.
-I believe our generation is yearning for a better life in harmony with our planet and the natural resources we need to survive.
-It has been over thirty years since my first solo trek into the wild capturing images of the spirit of nature.
+I share with you a personal view of my journey, in part because I still contain a deep passion to continue to express, and seek for expanding the mind and heart to look at our extraordinary world in a new light of beauty and wonder.
+I believe this generation is yearning for a better life in harmony with our planet and the natural resources we need to survive.
+It has been over forty years since my first solo trek into the wild capturing images of the spirit of nature.
 The glorious moments I have been graced to witness are the blessings I get to share with you, and that comes with hope that they will become footprints of inspiration left as our legacy.

 In celebration of light, land and spirit always,